 A significant factor in this event’s tremendous success is its appeal to so many different disciplines.
 The conference will draw a national audience of local elected officials and city and county staff; state and federal agency leaders; professionals in planning, transportation, public health, landscape architecture, architecture, public works, parks and recreation, and crime prevention; realtors, developers, builders and bankers; advocates for equity and environmental justice, youth, older adults, and walking and biking; labor representatives; school leaders and staff; environmentalists; and all others committed to building safer, healthier and more livable communities everywhere.

-The program will span three full days with optional pre-conference events scheduled for Wednesday, February 12th and post-conference events scheduled for Sunday February 16th.
-The main program will kick off on Thursday morning, February 13th, and continue through Saturday afternoon.
-The schedule includes a dynamic mix of plenaries, breakouts, implementation workshops, peer-to-peer learning opportunities, and coordinated networking activities.
-It will also feature exciting tours of local model projects in and around the greater Denver region.
+The program will span three full days with optional pre-conference events scheduled for Wednesday, January 28 and post-conference events scheduled for Sunday February 1.
+The main program will kick off on Thursday morning, January 29, and continue through Saturday afternoon.
+The schedule includes a dynamic mix of plenaries, breakouts, implementation workshops, focused training sessions, peer-to-peer learning opportunities, and coordinated networking activities.
+It will also feature exciting tours of local model projects in and around the greater Baltimore region.